Dr, How Do I Know If the Morning After Pill Worked Effectively?

 However, according to studies, these two methods are not as effective, so the one method we are pretty sure of how the pill works is by delaying your ovulation.

 Already we’ve seen that after having sex, you’re left with roughly two weeks, during which you need to wait to find out if you are pregnant.

 But if you’ve taken the pill after sex, is there any way to know if the emergency pill has worked during that 2-week waiting time?

 Well, the answer is NO – there is NO way you can tell it worked till you either get your period or do a pregnancy test.

-Some women say they feel different - their breasts feel different or experience bleeding after using the pill.
+Some women say they feel different – their breasts feel different, or they experience bleeding after using the pill.